mnieber/skandha/README.md

 ## Facets have @input, @data and @output members

 In `Selection.ts` we see the Selection facet class.
 It has a `selectableIds` field that stores the list of ids from which we can select.
-It is marked with the `@input` decorator because this field stores an input.
+The `@input` decorator marks this field as an input.
 The `ids`, `anchorId` and `items` fields are marked as `@output` fields.
 They are used to store the result of calling `selectItem()`.
 Fields that are decorated with `@data` are used both as output and input.
+These decorators help with logging, and they also make it possible to bind the facets to state-management solutions such as MobX.

 ## Operations are decorated with `@operation`.

 The `Selection` facet has a `selectItem()` operation that allows you to select from the selectable ids.
 It stores its results in the `ids`, `anchorId` and `items` fields.
 As the comment mentions, `selectItem()` calls a callback function to do the actual work.
 This design leaves the selection method (e.g. what should happen if shift is pressed?) up to the client, which makes it possible to support different use-cases flexibly.

 ## Operations are logged